 With mobile help desk applications, agents can view, respond to, and manage support tickets from smartphones or tablets.

-According to Statista, the number of smartphone users worldwide is forecast to continuously increase between 2024 and 2029 by roughly 38%.
+According to Statista, the number of smartphone users worldwide is forecast to continuously increase between 2024 and 2029 by approximately 42.62%.

 Two smartphones show customer service technology with ticket lists: organized mood and a colorful geometric background